 During the Hundred Years War between French and English forces (allied with the Dukes of Burgundy), Jean de Dunois, a former ally of Joan of Arc, captured Bayonne in 1451 and annexed it for the French Crown.
-Thereafter successive kings of France added fortifications to the city to protect it from incursions from the Spanish border.
+After that, successive kings of France added fortifications to the city to protect it from incursions from the Spanish border.

 Meanwhile, the Reformation was sweeping through Europe.
-The ideas of John Calvin strengthened it in France; following the Edict of Jan (1562) which afforded the Protestants certain rights, the Wars of Religion broke out between the Huguenots (French Protestants) and the Catholic League and Monarchy.
+The ideas of John Calvin strengthened it in France; following the Edict of Jan (1562), which afforded the Protestants certain rights, the Wars of Religion broke out between the Huguenots (French Protestants) and the Catholic League and Monarchy.
 Yet Bayonne seemed relatively untroubled by the conflict and continued to prosper as a major fishing and trading port.

 Social and economic crises marked the 18th century, yet for the citizens of Bayonne, this was generally a prosperous era.
 The city’s wealth was fuelled by Basque privateers, who landed cargoes much more valuable and sweeter scented than the tonnes of cod caught off the coast of Newfoundland by the substantial Basque fishing fleet.
 Yet France was rife with political tensions and conflict, culminating in the declaration of the First Republic in 1792 and the abolition of the Monarchy.
-Louis XVI was publicly guillotined in January 1793 on Paris’ place de la Concorde and the head of his queen, the vilified Marie-Antoinette, rolled several months later.
+Louis XVI was publicly guillotined in January 1793 on Paris’ Place de la Concorde, and the head of his queen, the vilified Marie-Antoinette, rolled several months later.